 Sandy Weiner, ComaxSys, November 16, 2016

 Most, if not all, of us have experienced the frustration of forgotten credentials at one point or another.
-Time spent on forgotten credentials is a drain on productivity and research suggests that many users simply give up after a while.
+Time spent on forgotten credentials is a drain on productivity, and research suggests that many users simply give up after a while.

-For example, healthcare organizations spend large sums on electronic resources ensuring that their clinicians and researchers have access to the most current medical literature and best available evidence.
+For example, healthcare organizations spend large sums on electronic resources to ensure that their clinicians and researchers have access to the most current medical literature and best available evidence.
 When these resources are underused, the impact on user productivity and decision making can have a negative effect on patient care and outcomes.

 The solution is to enable staff to access library resources using their existing network credentials (typically their work email and password).